 Seoul has a great number of downtown areas across the city.
-In particular, university streets or the so-called ‘towns’ designed near schools are full of liveliness and energy, much thanks to the vast number of young crowd.
+In particular, university streets or so called ‘towns’ designed near the schools are full of liveness and energy, owing to the vast number of young people crowding.
 One good example is the area surrounding Konkuk University Station (Seoul Subway Line 2, 7) located in the east of Seoul, where it has long been serving as a center for commercial activities.

-However, the district serves just more than that.
-Also often referred as Kondae, it provides a chance to see for oneself the fast-changing trends of Korea in all sectors, including fashion, beauty, dining, and more.
-Hop on a trip to Kondae, the rising hot place among youngsters today!
+However, the district serves just more than that, also referred as Kondae, and it provides a chance to see for oneself the fast-changing trends of Korea in all sectors, including fashion, beauty, dining, and more.
+Hop on a trip to Kondae, the rising hot place among youngsters!

-If you are hungry while looking around the myriad of shops there, you can go to the Market Terrace, which is just a few steps up to the third floor.
+If you get hungry while looking around a myriad of shops there, you can go to the Market Terrace, just a few steps up to the third floor.
 The terrace interestingly features a collection of famous restaurants from various parts of the city, such as Hongdae, Gyeongnidan-gil Road, and Sinsadong Garosu-gil Road.
-If you are up for a lighter meal, you can enjoy some snacks at one of the food trucks found on the Market Ground, where exotic gastronomic performance can also seen!
+If you are up for more of lighter versions of foods, you can enjoy some snacks at one of the food trucks found on the Market Ground, where exotic gastronomic performance is also seen!

-Star City Mall is a multi-shopping complex that houses a department store, superstore, movie theater, large-scale bookstore, along with a wide array of fashion boutiques and restaurants.
-In particular, there are many well-known franchise restaurants in the complex, so you can find a satisfying dining experience wherever you choose to go.
-The back street of Common Ground leads to Rodeo Street, which is flanked by various brands of fashion and sports shops, as well as, restaurants.
-It is an exceedingly fun experience to scour through alleys after alleys of roadside shops and tasty restaurants.
+Star City Mall is a multi-shopping complex housing a department store, superstore, movie theater, large-scale bookstore, along with a wide array of fashion brand shops and restaurants.
+Especially, there are many well-known franchise restaurants inside the complex, so you can find a satisfying dining experience whichever you choose to go.
+The back street of Common Ground leads to Rodeo Street, which is flanked by various fashion and sports brand shops, as well as restaurants.
+It’s an exceedingly fun experience to scour through alleys after alleys of roadside shops and tasty restaurants.

-Kondae Taste Street is filled with restaurants serving a diverse assortment of foods that are popular in Korea.
-Dining choices range from all-time favorite Korean dishes, such as samgyeopsal (grilled pork belly) and galbi (grilled beef ribs), to exotic Western cuisines.
-You can also find trendy dessert cafés that have recently gained huge popularity.
-Many of the restaurants and bars stay open till late night, so the street remains illuminated until dawn.
+Kondae Taste Street is packed with restaurants serving a vast assortment of foods that are popular in Korea.
+Dining choices range from all-time favorite Korean dishes, such as samgyeopsal (grilled pork belly) and galbi (grilled beef ribs), to exotic Western cuisine.
+You can choose among a variety of trendy dessert cafés found here.
+Moreover, many of the restaurants and bars stay open late into the night, so the street remains illuminated until dawn.

-Now it’s time for a look around the heartwarming traditional markets hidden in the golmok (golmok means small streets in Korean), instead of the high-end shopping malls.
-Located about 10 minutes’ walking distance from Konkuk University Station are Norunsan Golmok Market and Yeongdonggyo Golmok Market, where you can purchase food as well as variety of inexpensive household items.
+Now it’s time for a look around the heartwarming traditional markets hidden in the small alley (golmok means small streets in Korean), instead of the high-end shopping malls.
+Located about 15 minutes’ walking distance from Kondae University Station are Norunsan Golmok Market and Yeongdonggyo Golmok Market, where you can purchase food as well as diverse inexpensive household items.

-About a 15-minute walk or a one station ride on the subway from Konkuk University Station will take you to Ttukseom Hangang Park, an ideal place to take in the gorgeous view of the Hangang River.
+About a 15-minute walk or a one station ride on the subway from Konkuk University Station will take you to Ttukseom Hangang Park, which is an ideal place to take in the gorgeous view of the Hangang River.
 The park serves as a resting place for the citizens of Seoul.
-On weekdays or weeknights, many visitors flock to the park to enjoy a leisure picnic.
+On weeknights or weekdays, many visitors flock to the park to enjoy a leisurely picnic.
 Bicycle rentals are available year round and the park opens an outdoor swimming pool in the summer and an ice skating rink in the winter.

 The exquisitely unique structure that stands out even from a distance is a cultural complex called Jabeolle or J-Bug.
-It has become the symbol of Ttukseom Hangang Park and visitors can enjoy a panoramic view of the Hangang River, which is both a getaway spot and a residential site for Seoulites.
+It has become the symbol of Ttukseom Hangang Park and visitors can enjoy a panoramic view of the Hangang River, which are both a getaway spot and a site of living for Seoulites.
 The cultural complex also offers a variety of culture and art events free of charge.

-Children’s Grand Park is where you can experience a wide stretch of nature in the downtown.
-Visitors will be amazed to find out what they can enjoy, free of charge.
-The park has a well-kept botanical garden and zoo, along with its picturesque scenery.
-The botanical garden features some 290 species of greenhouse plants and over 70 species of wild flowers, while the zoo is home to more than 4,100 animals of 95 different species, including elephants, tigers, and meerkats.
+Children’s Grand Park is where you can experience a vast stretch of nature in downtown.
+Visitors will be amazed to find out about what they can enjoy, free of charge, the park’s well-kept botanical garden and zoo, along with its picturesque scenery.
+The botanical garden features greenhouse plants and wild flowers, while the zoo is home to more than 4,100 animals of 95 different species, including elephants, tigers, and meerkats.
 The rides within the park are available at additional costs.
 Seoul Children’s Museum is also a must-visit attraction for visitors with children as it offers a range of hands-on activities and fun educational programs.